How to Make Gorgeous Chocolate Shavings

 I use this method DAILY for making chocolate shavings.
 With them I decorate cakes, cupcakes, tarts… anything really.
 Minimum effort for maximum results.
 Nice!

-I hope you give this a go and WOW your friends and family with your super snazzy chocolate shurls.
+I hope you give this simple & delicious cake decorating technique a go and WOW your friends and family with your super snazzy chocolate curls.

 And then you can be all like “Oh yes, I spent my whole day doing this incredible chocolate work because you all are just so worth it!” and then take an elaborate bow! 😉